A Hamburger Today

 The Complete, No-Nonsense, Slightly Neurotic Guide to Making Great Latkes

-We're nearing Chanukah again, which means it's time to start arguing about whether it's early or late this year, moaning "I can't believe you threw away the pupik!," and defending your choice to not go to grad school so you can sit and blab about food on the internet.
+We're nearing Hanukkah again, which means it's time to start arguing about whether it's early or late this year, moaning "I can't believe you threw away the pupik!," and defending your choice to not go to grad school so you can sit and blab about food on the internet.

 Okay, so maybe I'm projecting a bit.
 Forgive me.
 It's a stressful time of year.

-But amidst the nudging, nagging, and nebbishing of the Chanukah season lies something that mends all wounds and brings us all together.
+But amidst the nudging, nagging, and nebbishing of the Hanukkah season lies something that mends all wounds and brings us all together.
 I'm talking about latkes, the perfect party food.
 And when you get the hang of them, they're a cinch to make.

 That said, there's a lot of ways latkes can go wrong.
 If you're looking to step up your latke game, this guide has everything you need to know, from ingredients to equipment to technique.